Skip to main content

 Settings

-Maven settings are user or system-wide configurations that controls how Maven behaves.
+Maven settings are user or system-wide config that controls how Maven behaves.

-Until now I have used it for setting up proxies and mirrors.
-But today came across an use case where even profiles can be defined in settings.xml.
+Far I have used it to set up proxies and mirrors.
+Today though, I found another use case.
+You can even define profiles in settings.xml.

 Profiles in settings.xml